bowernite/dotfiles/README.md

 <!-- NOTE: Remapping for external "non-Mac" keyboards is currently done on a one-off basis for my particular mechanical keyboard (Karabiner stores product and vendor IDs).
 If you ever switch keyboards, you'll need to manually **swap the `opt` and `command` keys just for that keyboard** -->

+### Dropbox 📦

+- [ ] If you use Dropbox, open the app and log in.
+Make sure any preferences are set up properly.

 ### Alfred 🎩

+- [ ] Sync settings with Dropbox using the "second mac" instructions [here](https://www.alfredapp.com/help/advanced/sync/)
+- [ ] Set non-synced settings
+  - [ ] Global Alfred hotkey
+  - [ ] Theme (set one for dark theme and one for light theme, based on macOS dark/light)
 - [ ] Make sure Alfred and its workflows have proper OS access.
 In Alfred's preferences, go to `General` > `Permissions` > `Request Permissions`, and let Alfred guide you 🧙‍♂️
 - [ ] Exclude all `node_modules` from Spotlight: `System Preferences` > `Spotlight` > `Privacy`: Drag folders from Finder into the drop area.
 You can easily find these by triggering Alfred and querying for `node_modules`

 ### Font 🔠

-For use in VS Code and your terminal:
+- [ ] For use in VS Code and your terminal:

 1. Download the [Dank Mono](https://gumroad.com/l/dank-mono) font (link to download it is in your password manager)
 1. Extract and open the downloaded zip